In This Article

 Cremation is the process of turning a person's remains into ashes.
 It involves extreme heat and typically takes around two hours.

-The corpse is put in a cremation chamber with a temperature of around 1,000 °C.
+The corpse is put in a cremation chamber at a temperature of around 1,000 °C.

 Cremation destroys all the organs, tissues, and fat entirely.
-However, the hard tissues can survive this process.
+However, it’s possible that certain hard tissues can survive this process.

 Fire can damage DNA beyond recognition.
 But when some hard tissues are left over, like bones and teeth, you can use them for DNA analysis.1